 IAMs vary widely in their resolution of mitigation measures, policy options, and spatial scales (Table 2.5M6 in Forster et al. 2018).
 Evaluating IAMs against the appropriateness criterion helps establish the 'resolution adequacy' of a model for a given task.
 Several evaluation methods contribute insights on resolution adequacy.
 For example, near-term observations that diverge from historical model projections may reveal influential processes omitted from model representations.
-Model intercomparison projects (MIPs) or diagnostic experiments involving models with different technological, process, and spatial resolutions are useful for identifying the influence of resolution on the outcomes being explored in the MIP (see Online Resources 9 for further discussion).
+Model intercomparison projects (MIPs) or diagnostic experiments involving models with different technological, process, and spatial resolutions are a multi-method evaluation framework of model applications useful for identifying the influence of resolution on the outcomes being explored in the MIP (see Online Resources 9 for further discussion).